approov/quickstart-aws-api-gateway-v2/docs/APPROOV_TOKEN_QUICKSTART.md

 aws ecr get-login-password | sudo docker login ${DOCKER_IMAGE_REGISTRY} --username AWS --password-stdin
 ```

 > **NOTE:** The use of `sudo` after a pipe requires that you already have an active `sudo` session, because you will not see the prompt for the `sudo` password and the command will fail.
-To force a a `sudo` login just execute the command `sudo docker`.
-The use of `sudo` may be not necessary to run docker commands on your system, but this depends on how your system is configured.
+To force a `sudo` login just execute the command `sudo docker`.
+The use of `sudo` may not be necessary to run docker commands on your system, but that depends on your system configuration.

 The output will confirm the success of the operation.